Machine Learning For Dummies - Luca Massaron - E-Book

 www.dummies.com

 Companion files: The source code is available for download.
 All the book examples tell you precisely which example project to use.
-You can find these files at this book’s page at www.dummies.com.
+You can find these files on this book’s page at www.dummies.com/go/machinelearningfd3e.
 Just enter the book title in the Search box, click Books on the page that appears, click the book’s title, and scroll down the page to Downloads.

 We’ve also had trouble with the datasets used in the previous edition of this book.
 Sometimes the datasets change or might become unavailable.
-Given that you likely don’t want to download a large dataset unless you’re interested in that example, we’ve made the non-toy datasets (those available with a package) available at https://github.com/lmassaron/datasets.
+Given that you likely don’t want to download a large dataset unless you’re interested in that example, we’ve made the datasets not included by default in a programming package available at https://github.com/lmassaron/ml4dummies_3ed.
 You don’t actually need to download them, though; the example code will perform that task for you automatically when you run it.

 Where to Go from Here

-Most people will want to start this book from the beginning, because it contains a good deal of information about how the real world view of machine learning differs from what movies might tell you.
+Most people will want to start this book from the beginning, because it contains a good deal of information about how the real-world view of machine learning differs from what movies might tell you.
 However, if you already have a first grounding in the reality of machine learning, you can always skip to the next part of the book.
+Chapters 4 and 5 are where you want to go to learn everything you need to run the code using Google Colab.
+You actually do not need to run the code in the book to learn about machine learning.
+However, testing some concepts hands-on could prove helpful, and we suggest giving it a try.
+If you decide to run the examples in the book, consider reviewing Chapter 6, unless you’re already an expert Python coder.

 If you’re already an expert with Python and know how machine learning works, you could always skip to Chapter 7.
-Starting at Chapter 7 will help you get into the examples quickly so that you spend less time with basics and more time with intermediate machine learning tasks.
-You can always go back and review the previous materials as needed.
+Starting at Chapter 7 will help you get into the examples quickly so that you spend less time on basics and more time with intermediate machine learning tasks.
+You can always refer to and review the previous materials as needed.

 Part 1